tedinski/talks/SLE-2017/slides.md

 ## The problem of interference

 - Both worked perfectly in isolation.
 - Who is at fault?
+Is there anyone blame?
 - What went wrong?
 - How can we prevent this?